d-negatu/vibetune/README.md

 ├── .env
 ├── package.json
 └── README.md
+🛠️ Development Workflow
+Development Environment Setup
+Set up Node.js, Firebase CLI, and your preferred editor.

+API Integration

+Connect Spotify Web API for user authentication and playlist retrieval.
+Use Google Maps API for map-based features.
+Endpoint Testing
+Test endpoints locally or with tools like Postman.

+Deployment
+Deploy your app using Firebase Hosting or a platform of your choice.

 📅 Roadmap
- Integrate Spotify for music suggestions.
+ Build Spotify integration.
  Add real-time environmental heatmaps.
- Implement social sharing for playlists and locations.
- Develop a mobile app for iOS and Android.
+ Develop mobile applications for iOS and Android.
+ Implement social playlist sharing.
 🤝 Contributing
-We welcome contributions!
+We welcome your contributions!

 Fork the repository.
-Create a feature branch: git checkout -b feature-name.
+Create a new branch: git checkout -b feature-name.
 Commit your changes: git commit -m "Add feature".
-Push the branch: git push origin feature-name.
+Push to the branch: git push origin feature-name.
-Open a Pull Request.
+Open a Pull Request for review.
 📜 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+Licensed under the MIT License.

 📧 Contact
 Author: Your Name